nix-community/nixos-generators/README.md

 The nixos-generators project allows to take the same NixOS configuration, and generate outputs for different target formats.

-Just put your stuff into the config.nix and then call one of the image builders.
+Just put your stuff into the configuration.nix and then call one of the image builders.

 for example:
 ```